 No, this had to end here.

-The rogue closed in fast, I could see his face, half-rotted and full of anger.
-I tried to seem vulnerable, unprepared for his attack, but in my palm I was busy focusing enough fire magic to burn down a mansion.
+The rogue closed in fast, I could see his face, looking sick from his time with the Yunai controlling him, and also full of anger.
+I tried to seem vulnerable, unprepared for his attack, but in my palm I was busy focusing enough fire magic to destroy a mansion.
 I would need him to be close, and then I would burn him to ash.

 He was nearly within range when he froze in place.